- Undergraduate Students

 3.2.8 All continuing Faculty members have voice and vote at Departmental Meetings, as do Term Appointments of greater than 1 year.

-3.2.9 Faculty Emeriti, Manager – Administrative Services, Manager - Laboratory Operations, a representative from Co-operative Education, and one Graduate Student representative elected by the Graduate Student Caucus may attend Departmental meetings with voice but no vote.
+3.2.9 Faculty Emeriti, Manager – Administrative Services, Manager – Laboratory Operations, Undergraduate Advisor, a representative from Co-operative Education, and one Graduate Student representative elected by the Graduate Student Caucus may attend Departmental meetings with voice but no vote.

 3.2.10 Other Graduate Student representatives elected by Graduate Student Caucus to Departmental Committees may attend Departmental Meetings on matters arising from the committee on which they serve with voice but no vote.

 3.2.11 Other individuals associated with the Department or the broader SFU community may attend Departmental Meetings at the discretion of the Chair, with voice but no vote.

 3.3 Voting Procedures